 - 3. There are four tabs in the Mouse Properties dialog box.
-The top tab is Buttons.
+The top tab is labeled Buttons.
 On this tab, you can adjust the mouse's double-click speed and the left- or right-handed configuration of your mouse. - 4.
-New Windows users usually prefer a slower double-click speed.
+Many Windows users prefer a slower double-click speed.
 In the Double-click speed area, place your mouse pointer over the slider, hold the left mouse button down, and drag the mouse pointer so that the slider moves to the left (toward Slow).
-Release the mouse pointer and double-click on the jack-in-the-box icon in the Test area to see if you like the new speed.
+Release the mouse pointer and double-click the jack-in-the-box icon (or other icon) in the Test area to see if you like the new speed.
 If your double-click is successful, the icon shows a jack-in-the-box pop out.
 Double-clicking again closes the jack-in-the-box. - 5.
-If you are left-handed, click next to Left-handed in the Button configuration area.
-The text next to the mouse explains what function each mouse button has-if you choose this option, the button under your left index finger (originally the "right" mouse button) becomes the "left" mouse button and vice versa.

-- 6. To slow your mouse down so that you can follow it more easily with your eyes, click on the Motion tab at the top of the Mouse Properties dialog box.
-In the Pointer speed area, place your mouse pointer over the slider, hold the left mouse button down, and drag the mouse pointer so that the slider moves to the left (toward Slow).
+If you are left-handed, click Left-handed in the Button configuration area.
+The text next to the mouse explains what function each mouse button has.
+If you choose this option, the button under your left index finger (originally the "right" mouse button) becomes the "left" mouse button and vice versa. - 6.
+To slow your mouse down so that you can follow it more easily with your eyes, click the Motion tab at the top of the Mouse Properties dialog box.
+In the Speed area, place your mouse pointer over the slider, hold the left mouse button down, and drag the mouse pointer so that the slider moves to the left (toward Slow).
 Release the mouse pointer; now move the mouse pointer, to see if you like the new speed. - 7.
-To make the mouse pointer easier to find on the screen when you move the mouse, you may want to use "pointer trails."
-To enable this feature, click on Show pointer trails in the Pointer trail area.
-Now when you move your mouse pointer, the mouse leaves a brief trail of pointers behind.
+To make the mouse pointer easier to find on the screen when you move the mouse, you may want to select the Display pointer trails option.

-Depending on your mouse driver (the software that controls your mouse), you may also see other options, such as changing the mouse pointer to a larger size.
+Depending on your mouse driver (the software that controls your mouse), you may see other options; explore the other tabs in the Mouse Properties dialog box to see what options are available to you.
+See Appendix 4 for information on making the mouse pointer bigger.

-When you are happy with your selections, click on OK.
+When you are happy with your selections, click OK.
 This closes the Mouse Properties dialog box.
-To close the Control Panel, click on File in the Control Panel menu, then click on Close.
+To close the Control Panel, click File \rightarrow Close in the Control Panel menu.